Fort Rucker Soldiers Hit the Mark at National Competition

 |0

-This work, Fort Rucker Soldiers Hit the Mark at National Competition [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Rucker Soldiers Hit the Mark at National Competition, by Brittany Trumbull, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.